nmb10/sorat_translations/README.md

 # Translation files for [sorat.io](http://sorat.io) (learn by image app)

 ## Contribute

+### en, ru, os, dig translations
+Create an issue with suggested fix.
+The issue should contain topic, english term and suggested local term.

+### other languages

 Fork the repo

 Change existing term or add new translation